+

 (Photos: Athens Episode I – Telemachus / Budapest Episode 4 – Calypso / Marseille Episode V – Lotus Eaters / Vilnius Episode 3 – Proteus / Trieste Episode 2 Nestor)

-Led by these 18 urgent contemporary European issues, each of the UEO city partners coordinate – with their communities – a symposium to discuss their specific European issue, in which they seek to ‘harvest’ 20-30 (or more) questions and answers of truths in each city across Europe.
-Representatives from all walks of life are invited to the symposia; questions don’t arise from the cultural industry or academia alone. chARTer 309 questions and answers are then gathered at three stages across the project’s two year journey for debate and final selection at the UEO Partners’ Gatherings in Paris (February 1-3 2023), Zurich (July 19-21 2023) and Dublin (June 12-14 2024).
+Led by these 18 urgent contemporary European issues, each of the UEO city partners coordinated – with their communities – a symposium to discuss their specific European issue, in which they sought to ‘harvest’ 20-30 (or more) questions in each city across Europe.
+Representatives from all walks of life were invited to the symposia; questions did not arise from the cultural industry or academia alone.
+The resulting publication, entitled Will You Answer?
+309 questions from Europe, gathered questions at three stages across the project’s two year journey for debate and final selection at the UEO Partners’ Gatherings in Paris (February 1-3 2023), Zurich (July 19-21 2023) and Dublin (June 12-14 2024).

-chARTer 309 effectively plays out as a two year extended conference between the arts and wider society across the length and breadth of Europe – from Oulu to Lisbon, from Istanbul to Derry/Donegal.
+Will You Answer?
+309 questions from Europe, effectively played out as a two year extended conference between the arts and wider society across the length and breadth of Europe – from Oulu to Lisbon, from Istanbul to Derry/Donegal.

-The contemporary European themes which are explored during this two year extended conference are:
+The contemporary European themes which were explored during this two year extended conference were:

 1. Youth, citizenship & democracy (Athens)